TUD-RST/qe-iss/README.md

 Input-to-State Stability Mapping for Nonlinear Control Systems Using Quantifier Elimination
 ===========================================================================================

-This project contains the *QEPCAD* source files for the verification of nonlienar systems regard to *input-to-state stability* (*ISS*).
+This project contains the *QEPCAD* source files for the test of nonlinear systems regard to *input-to-state stability* (*ISS*).
 The project allows the verification of the results presented in the follwing paper:

 Voßwinkel, R.; Röbenack, K.; Bajcinca, N.:
 *Input-to-State Stability Mapping for Nonlinear Control Systems Using Quantifier Elimination*.